zcreativelabs/react-simple-maps/README.md

 #### <a name="Line-component"></a> `<Line />`

-The `<Line />` component represents each marker and uses coordinates to position the marker on the map.
-It does not make any assumptions about what your marker looks like, so you have to specify yourself what shape it should have.
-See the example below for how to make the recommended circular marker.
+The `<Line />` component represents each line and uses two coordinates (start and end) to position the line on the map.
+By default a straight line is rendered, so you have to specify yourself what shape it should have.
+See the example below for how to make the recommended curved line.
 The component can be used to assign events to individual lines on the map, and to specify the hover, focus and click behavior.
 You can also choose to preserve the lines aspect/size when in a `<ZoomableGroup />` via the `preserveMarkerAspect` prop.

 ##### Props